The following post is about driving in Morocco, particularly on southern routes on N1, N9, N10, and some detours and smaller roads in the area.

 25. Remain vigilant ALWAYS.
 Around sharp turns, in the cities, when animals are around… You’re going to be fine but you also need to pay attention a bit more than what you’re used to.

 Renting a Car in Morocco

 Grabbing a car rental in Morocco is decently easy, just be careful where you get it.
-We always find our deals on Auto Europe or Holiday Autos, it’s where we find the cheapest rentals.
+We always find the cheapest rentals here.
 I would certainly advise booking one ahead of time as well depending on when you come over.

 We met some people who were stuck paying for a far more expensive vehicle because they waited until they landed to book one!

 When picking your car up, like my tip mentioned above, check every single nook and cranny.
 Get it on video and the papers, even film the inspection with the worker.
 Do whatever you can to save your butt.